ilyaperepelitsa/CV/README.md

 step.
 Generally I like L1 and L2 regressions a lot - one of the most naturally interpretable parameter output to explain and visualize.

+* AMNES - scored top 36% (the last version I could find).
+Bayesian Ridge worked in this case but there's more room for improvement - I was testing raw hyperparameter approach with no feature engineering.
+It's gonna be the next step.
+Generally I like L1 and L2 regressions a lot - one of the most naturally interpretable parameter output to explain and visualize.

 ### Matplotlib
 * Python graphs - I started putting together some boilerplate for graphs.
 Initiated a boxplot graph function that accepts arguments to determine how to